-A different environment can make a world of difference to my mood, especially the really fresh air you only come across in the country.
+A different environment can make a world of difference to my mood, especially the really fresh air you only come across the country.
 I often don’t realise how polluted the air is in the suburbs.
 When I was a kid my asthma would clear up after just a few days at the farm.
 And the stars!
-You can see so many more stars on clear night in the country.
+You can see so many more stars on a clear night in the country.

 There is so much to do on a farm that there isn’t much time to check your phone.
 When there is a moment spare we often sit in the lounge room reading magazines or books.
 This time I read a magazine from 1996, oh how times have changed!
 The television is only generally on to see the weather forecast.

-Even without the household chores there is still so much to do, I am certainly out of my comfort zone.
+Even without the household chores, there is still so much to do, I am certainly out of my comfort zone.
 There are animals to feed, gardens to explore & people to visit.
-Each day is jam packed, I am exhausted by dinner time & I always sleep well.
+Each day is jam-packed, I am exhausted by dinner time & I always sleep well.